akoch8/postman/README.md

 * **installation**
 	- Start by downloading or forking the Postman repository.
 	- Next, open your Google Chrome browser and open the extensions page (chrome://extensions).
-	- Click "unload unpacked extensionÉ" and select your Postman directory.
+	- Click "unload unpacked extension" (make sure developer mode is checked) and select your Postman directory.
 	- Done!

 * **usage**